-- 4. It is important that Ministers attend meetings of the Council in person wherever possible. - 5.
-The devolved legislatures are not dissolved.
-Their business continues largely as normal. - 6.
+- 3. It is important that Ministers attend meetings of the Council in person wherever possible. - 4.
+The devolved legislatures in Scotland and Wales are not dissolved.
+Their business continues largely as normal.
+Discussions in Northern Ireland to restore devolved government remain on-going. - 5.
 Decisions on Ministerial attendance and representation at Council meetings will continue to be taken on a case by case basis by the lead UK Minister.
-For EU Council of Ministers meetings this will be in line with the arrangements outlined in the Memorandum of Understanding and the EU Concordat. - 7.
+For EU Council of Ministers meetings this will be in line with the arrangements outlined in the Memorandum of understanding and the EU Concordat. - 6.
 When Ministers speak at Council meetings, they are fully entitled to pursue existing UK Government policies.
-We should expect business to be conducted broadly as normal, although there may be cases where Ministers decide that, in view of the Election, we should try to get items or votes postponed on particularly sensitive issues.
-All Ministers, whether from the UK Government or the Devolved Administrations, should avoid exploiting Council engagements for electoral purposes.
+We should expect business to be conducted broadly as normal, although there may be cases where Ministers decide that, in view of the election, we should try to get items or votes postponed on particularly sensitive issues.
+All Ministers, whether from the UK Government or the Devolved

+Administrations, should avoid exploiting Council engagements for electoral purposes.

-8. Where a Minister is unable to attend a Council meeting, the UK may be represented by a senior official.
+7. Where a Minister is unable to attend a Council meeting or other international meetings, the UK may be represented by a senior official.
 In this case, where an item is likely to be pressed to a decision (a legislative decision, or some other form of commitment, e.g. a resolution, conclusions), officials should engage in negotiations and vote in line with the cleared UK position and in line with a detailed brief cleared by the lead UK Minister.
 Officials should engage actively where there will be a general discussion or orientation debate, but should seek to avoid taking high profile decisions on issues of domestic political sensitivity.
-If decisions fall to be taken at a Council which risk being controversial between the UK political parties, Departments should consult their Permanent Secretary about the line to follow who may in turn wish to consult the Cabinet Office.
+If decisions fall to be taken at a Council that risk being controversial between the UK political parties, departments should consult their Permanent Secretary about the line to follow who may in turn wish to consult the Economic and Domestic Secretariat (EDS) in the Cabinet Office and the Department for Exiting the European Union (DExEU).